Forms and information are available on Oregon’s Judicial Department’s Extreme Risk Protection Order website.

 What you can do to protect your family:

-- Learn the warning signs of suicide or other violence.
+- Learn the warning signs of suicide.

 - Share our ERPO Fact Sheet (below) with your family and friends.